 Where you choose will largely depend on whether you’re after a holiday laden with some of the best skiing in Poland, or if you’re after a city break with some skiing on the side…

 We could write loads about the charm and character of Zakopane all on its own.
 It’s a beautiful place, set in crack in the middle of the Carpathians.
-Its streets are awash with timber-built lodges and handsome little cottages, smoke twisting and turning from their chimney stacks.
+In addition, streets are awash with timber-built lodges and handsome little cottages, smoke twisting and turning from their chimney stacks.
 The main street is Krupowki, which you’ll want to be close to for the apres – taverns, vodka bars, and jazz shows all meet there.

 There are small resorts around Krakow, which should take just 30 minutes or so to reach by minibus.
-But you also won’t be limited to them – a two-hour transfer can get you to Zakopane or Bialka, meaning day trips to the very best skiing in Poland are possible.
+That said, you also won’t be limited to them – a two-hour transfer can get you to Zakopane or Bialka, meaning day trips to the very best skiing in Poland are possible.

 If you’re not planning on renting a car, you’ll also be limited to the buses and trains that leave from Krakow.
 That’s fine if you’re going to Zakopane – there are departures every 15 minutes or so.
 But it’s less good if you’re looking to go to Bialka Tatrzanska for just a day – last time we checked, there’s only a couple of morning departures and only one or two returns late in the day.
-That said, skiing day trips from Krakow are doable, but only for the most determined!

-Hotels in Bialka Tatrzanska
+The best hotels in Bialka Tatrzanska

 Skiing in Slovakia